RunestoneInteractive/thinkcspy/_sources/Studios/bugz.rst

 Below are a handful of code snippets that are broken.
 See if you can fix them!

-#.
+**Printing the ith Element**

 The function below, ``print_every(i, nums)`` receives a list of numbers ``nums``, along with an integer ``i``.
 The function is supposed to print every ``ith`` element from the list.
 But it's not working!

 .. activecode:: bugz_studio_1

     # in a list of numbers, print every ith number
     def print_every(i, nums):
     counter = 0
     for i in nums:
         if counter % i == 0:
             print(i)
         counter += 1

     print_every(3, [4, 7, 2, 8, 1, 0, 9, 6])
     # should print 4, then print 8, then print 9

-#.
+**Seniors Bar**

 You are the bouncer outside the door of a *seniors only* bar.
 People must be 70 or older, otherwise they are not allowed in.
 When a group of friends arrives, your job is to determine whether to accept or reject the group.
 The function below, ``check_group``, is supposed to return a boolean indicating whether or not the group is allowed inside.
 But it's not working!

 .. activecode:: bugz_studio_2

     # return True if every member of the group is at least 70, otherwise return False
     def check_group(ages):
     for age in ages:
         if age < 70:
             return False
         else:
             return True

     from test import testEqual

     # this group should not be allowed inside the bar
     group = [78, 71, 25, 84]
     testEqual(check_group(group), False)

     # this group should also not be allowed inside the bar
     group2 = [ 2, 99 ]
     testEqual(check_group(group2), False)

     # this loner is allowed
     group3 = [ 99 ]
     testEqual(check_group(group3), True)

-#.
+**Password Check**

 When registering for an online account, users must create a password.
 For your service, you enforce the following rules on passwords: The password must contain at least one non-alphabetical character, and may not contain any spaces.
 The function below is supposed to check the validity of passwords.
 But!
 It's!
 Not!
 Working!

 .. activecode:: bugz_studio_3

     def password_checker(password):
+    """
+    A valid password has no spaces,
+    and at least one non-alphabetical character
+    """
     contains_non_alpha = False

     for char in password:
         if char == " ":
             return False
         else not char.isalpha():
             contains_non_alpha = True

     return contains_non_alpha

     pw1 = "i <3 makonnen"
     print(password_checker(pw1))
+    # should print False

+    pw2 = "puzzlesareforfun"
+    print(password_checker(pw2))
     # should print False

     pw2 = "puzzlesr4fun"
     print(password_checker(pw2))
     # should print True